DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_ym.md

 When running the integration workflow, panpipes provides you with a basic `pipeline.yml` file.
 To run the workflow with your own data you need to specify the parameters described below in the `pipeline.yml` file to meet the requirements of your data.
 However, we do provide pre-filled versions of the `pipeline.yml` for individual [tutorials](https://panpipes-pipelines.readthedocs.io/en/latest/tutorials/index.html).

 You can download the different integration pipeline.yml files here:
-- Basic `pipeline.yml` file (not pre-filled) that is generated when calling `panpipes integration config`: (Download here)[https://github.com/DendrouLab/panpipes/blob/main/panpipes/panpipes/pipeline_integration/pipeline.yml]
+- Basic `pipeline.yml` file (not pre-filled) that is generated when calling `panpipes integration config`: [Download here](https://github.com/DendrouLab/panpipes/blob/main/panpipes/panpipes/pipeline_integration/pipeline.yml)
 - `pipeline.yml`for [Integration tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/uni_multi_integration/pipeline_yml.html)

 ## Compute resources options

-<span class="parameter">resources</span>
+- <span class="parameter">resources</span>

 Computing resources to use, specifically the number of threads used for parallel jobs.
-Specified by the following three parameters:
+Specified by the following parameters:
    - <span class="parameter">threads_high</span> `Integer`, Default: 1<br>
     Number of threads used for high intensity computing tasks.
     For each thread, there must be enough memory to load your MuData object which was created in the preprocessing step of the workflow.

    - <span class="parameter">threads_medium</span> `Integer`, Default: 1<br>
     Number of threads used for medium intensity computing tasks.
     For each thread, there must be enough memory to load your mudata and do computationally light tasks.

   - <span class="parameter">threads_low</span> `Integer`, Default: 1<br>
   	 Number of threads used for low intensity computing tasks.
      For each thread, there must be enough memory to load text files and do plotting, requires much less memory than the other two.

- - <span class="parameter">threads_gou</span> `Integer`, Default: 2<br>
+   - <span class="parameter">threads_gpu</span> `Integer`, Default: 2<br>
-   Number of gpu used for computing tasks.
+   Number of cores per gpu used for computing tasks.
    For each thread, there must be enough memory to compute the tasks above.
-(ASKKKKKKKKKKKKKKK)

 <span class="parameter">condaenv</span> `String`<br>
   Path to conda environment that should be used to run panpipes.